TuxVinyards/qqX/README.md

 Unfortunately, Qemu front-ends are often enterprise orientated and based on LibVirt, which can be quite abstract and complex.

-And even beneath Gnome Boxes' initially simple interface, for example, something basic like moving the VM folder contains a whole learning curve.
+Even those with initially simple interfaces, like Gnome Boxes for example, doing something basic like moving the VM folder contains a whole learning curve.
 Forget anything [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads) unless you wish to become an expert in xml, gnome3 & vala

-Quickemu, on the other hand, is a simple and capable Bash script.
-Much easier for community contributions.
-Much easier to edit and easy to fix.

 ## Why qqX?